 Market cycles can be erratic and impossible to foresee.
-A market peak or valley may not be obvious until months after it happens, so it's important to understand market cycles and how they can affect your portfolio performance.
+A market peak or valley may not be obvious until months after it happens, so it's important to understand how market cycles and market risk can affect your portfolio performance.

 Economy and politics drive cycles

 Market ups and downs are often affected by economic and political conditions.

 Stock and real estate markets typically do well in a growing economy.
 Cuts in taxes and interest rates, high employment, political stability and increased corporate profits also can mean rising stock values.

 Bond markets historically do well during times of political uncertainty.
 Moderate inflation, international conflicts, a volatile stock market and tight money supply often are a boon to bond markets.

 - A correction.
 A sudden drop of 10% in the major market indexes.
 After a correction, stock prices tend to more realistically reflect a company's growth and earnings potential.